garrett-sutton/garrett-sutton.github.io/_drafts/og-colorado.md

 nice to share that mass with them.

-By the time Sunday evening rolled around, I think it was still snowing, my flight had been cancelled and I was scheduled to get out on Tuesday.
+By the time Sunday evening rolled around, I think it was still snowing, my flight had been cancelled again and I was scheduled to get out on Tuesday.
 We were on the lookout for a place to eat again.
 There was no restaurant in our hotel and no sane person was going out to work or eat in this storm.
 So Tower Tap & Grill round 2.
 On arrival, we found a sign saying Hilton guests only, but out of desperation and the only real consequence being they turn us away, we put our name in at the host stand and managed to get a table.
 Dinner - success!
 Night time TV - maybe not so much.
-I recall us watching the Grammy's and seeing Cardi B and Megan Thee Stallion performing WAP.
+We watched the Grammy's where Cardi B and Megan Thee Stallion performed WAP.
 Yikes.

 On Monday, it was like the apocalypse outside.
 Still nothing was open, the sun was out and suddenly the over foot of snow was melting like crazy.
-Before Will headed to the airport, we tried to go to Ruby Tuesdays.
-The manager there told us they might open for dinner.
-But in our journey around this area of airport hotels, it was like people were just wandering like zombies from one restaurant to another in hopes of it being open.
+Before Will headed to the airport, we tried to get out for lunch.
+We tried Ruby Tuesdays, but the manager there told us they might open for dinner.
+Our journey for lunch continued in this area of airport hotels.
+It was like people were just wandering like zombies from one restaurant to another in hopes of it being open.
+Any restaurant that was open had a line that was 15 people deep outside the place and growing as more zombies filed in.
 I'm pretty sure we only got chocolate milk and chips ahoy from our hotel convenience area.
 Wild.